 Design within the default screen size of 800×600 pixels, less an allowance for frame borders, toolbars, and scrollbars.
 Although all modern screen come preset to 1024×768 at a minimum, some users deliberately pick the coarser resolution (for unknown reasons), and resent having to scroll your pages sideways.

-The use of proprietary animation techniques such as Macromedia's Flash must be avoided on home pages because up to 40% of users will be unable to view the page (because they cannot install a plugin) and it makes the site completely inaccessible to the visually disabled.
-Keep Flash movies to secondary pages or lower, and give users adequate warning in the links which lead to them.
-Do not use proprietary or platform-specific graphical, video, or audio formats, or those which use unnecessarily large file sizes like BMP or TIFF: stick with common public formats like GIF, PNG, JPG, MPG, and OGG which all users can access.
+Do not use other proprietary or platform-specific graphical, video, or audio formats, or those which use unnecessarily large file sizes like BMP or TIFF: stick with common public formats like GIF, PNG, JPG, MPG, and OGG which all users can access.

-No table should be taller than one screen height (at 800×600 using a nominal 10pt font; that means 600 pixels less the height for menus and borders) unless there are compelling reasons otherwise (such as long lists or tabulations which have to be treated integrally).
+No table may be taller than one screen height (at 1024×768 using a nominal 12px font; that means about 800 pixels less the height for menus and borders) unless there are compelling reasons otherwise (such as long lists or tabulations which have to be treated integrally).
 The reason is that too many untrained users (everywhere) don't realise they can scroll down the screen, so they miss stuff which is not ‘above the fold’.

 Use the old journalist's rule for your text content: say it all concisely in the first paragraph and use the rest of the page for longer explanations.
 Don't put the important stuff at the bottom of a long page unless this is an unavoidable aspect of the document structure (for example a list like this which cannot be read until other things have been explained first).
 Never use text drawn in images unless you show it in normal text elsewhere in the page.